-- A. Length of a game.
-(As also stated in bylaws 6.2.
-A.i.ii. &iii.) - i.
-No new inning may begin after 7:30pm or after a time as outlined in the field use guidelines, whichever is earlier.
+A. Length of a game.
+(As also stated in bylaws 6.2(A)(i-iii)

-- ii.
-No new batter may come to the plate after 8:00pm. - iii.
-Games can end in a tie if time restrictions are reached or the last inning has been played. - iv.
-As per Official Playing Rule 5.07, the half-inning is over when any of these three occur: - a. three offensive players are legally put out, or - b. all players on the roster have batted one time, or - c.
+- No new inning may begin after 7:30pm or after a time as outlined in the field use guidelines, whichever is earlier. - ii.
+No new batter may come to the plate after 8:00pm. iii.
+Games can end in a tie if time restrictions are reached or the last inning has been played. - iii.
+As per Official Playing Rule 5.07, the half-inning is over when any of these three occur: - a.
+Three offensive players are legally put out, or - b.
+All players on the roster have batted one time, or - c.
 5 runs have scored.
 No runs after five will count towards the final score in any half-inning, even if a home run is involved.
 If five runs have scored and a play is still in process, the play shall be allowed to continue until it has concluded.
 However, no additional runs will be counted.
 If it is discovered that five runs have been scored after a new batter has begun his plate appearance, the play is stopped and the batter leads off the following inning. - d.
-Per the Option for rule 5.07, the five-run rule may be suspended in the last half-inning for either team in Minors division games only.
-The requirements for suspending the five-run rule in a last inning: 1) both managers must agree to declare an inning as a "last inning"; 2) both managers must agree to suspend the 5-run rule in the declared "last inning"; and 3) the declaration of an inning as the "last inning" must be communicated to the umpire prior to a pitcher throwing a pitch to a batter in the top of that inning.
-To declare an inning as a "last inning": i) both managers must agree that the game shall end at the conclusion of the "last inning" (or half inning if the home team is ahead); and ii) at least one manager must inform the umpire of the "last inning".
+If a Minors game reaches the 6th inning that is the last inning and the 5-run rule is suspended. - e.
+Per the Option for rule 5.07 in the Little League Rulebook, the five-run rule may be suspended in the last half-inning for either team in games that do not reach the 6th inning for Minors division games only.
+The requirements for suspending the five-run rule in a last inning is that: 1) both managers must agree to declare an inning as a "last inning"; 2) both managers must agree to suspend the 5-run rule in the declared "last inning"; and 3) the declaration of an inning as the "last inning" must be communicated to the umpire prior to a pitcher throwing a pitch to a batter in the top of that inning. - iv.
+To declare an inning as a "last inning": - a.
+Both managers must agree that the game shall end at the conclusion of the "last inning" (or half inning if the home team is ahead), and - b.
+At least one manager must inform the umpire of the "last inning".
 The umpire is responsible for stopping play to confirm the agreement of both managers, and informing the official scorekeeper of the "last inning".
-If the umpire is unable to confirm agreement of the managers within a reasonable time, there is no declared "last innina".
+If the umpire is unable to confirm agreement of the managers within a reasonable time, there is no declared "last inning". - c.
+Note: - 1.
+In deciding on the "last inning", both managers should take into consideration the pace of the game, the game time restrictions listed above (i-iii), and the prevailing light conditions based upon the sunset chart which is posted in the score booth.